What is Casting and Splinting?

 - The dog is placed in lateral recumbency (lying on the side) with the injured extremity facing down.

-- A stirrup is creating as tape is applied to the ventral and dorsal aspects of the foot.
+- A stirrup is created as tape is applied to the ventral and dorsal aspects of the foot.
 The leg is elevated and supported to maintain the elevated position for casting.

 - A stockinette bandage may be applied if deemed necessary.